 While autonomous driving for passenger cars is making small steps forward, the development of self-driving trucks is progressing rapidly.
 This has a positive impact well beyond driving and rest times.
 Reloading stops can be planned flexibly; eventually, a driver will become a transport manager of a smart truck park.
 Once loaded, the trucks will embark on self-optimized journeys – using terrain and traffic-optimized, fuel-saving route guidance, on the road 24 hours a day, 365 days a year.

 Sensor solutions are needed for all these services.
 The extensive “senses” of a smart truck, including multi-purpose cameras and radar, have to be securely integrated in truck designs.
-Countless environmental data has to be processed error-free and in real time to enable decisions about driving behavior.
+Countless environmental data have to be processed error-free and in real time to enable decisions about driving behavior.
 That’s why semiconductor solutions from Infineon are a key enabler in this field.

 Large side mirrors on commercial vehicles are an extremely important safety feature and are essential for making sure the driver has a good rear and side view.